-- The CA certificate will be revoked. - SwissSign AG will inform Swiss authorities of any trust-anchor compromise. - All subscribers with certificates issued by either the revoked CA or one of its subsidiaries will be informed by email as soon as possible. - · All subscriber certificates will be revoked and new CRLs will be issued. - The cause of the key compromise will be determined and the situation rectified. - The revoked CA will generate a new key pair and the resulting certificate request will be signed by the superior - The new CA certificate will be published on the swisssign.com or the swisssign.net web site. - New CRLs will be issued.
+- All subscribers with certificates issued by either the revoked CA or one of its subsidiaries will be informed by e-mail as soon as possible. - All subscriber certificates will be revoked and new CRLs will be issued. - The cause of the key compromise will be determined and the situation rectified. - The revoked CA will generate a new key pair and the resulting certificate request will be signed by the superior CA. - The new CA certificate will be published on the swisssign.com or the swisssign.net web site. - · New CRLs will be issued.